-Oh, and bonus points are in order for this great painting of Pierce on the back cover by Mekons singer Jon Langford:
+Oh, and bonus points are in order for the great painting of Pierce on the back cover by Mekons singer Jon Langford.